Paul Mellon: Art collection

-As an avid art collector, Mellon donated innumerable works which were exhibited at the National Gallery of Art, Virginia Museum of Fine Arts, Yale Center for British Art and the National Museum of Racing and Hall of Fame.
-While Mellon did not share his father's interest in business, the two found common ground in their love of art and philanthropy.
+As an avid art collector, Mellon donated innumerable works that were exhibited at the National Gallery of Art, Virginia Museum of Fine Arts, Yale Center for British Art and the National Museum of Racing and Hall of Fame.
+Mellon did not share his father's interest in business, but the two found common ground in their love of art and philanthropy.
 Shortly before Andrew Mellon's death in 1937, construction began on the West Building of the National Gallery of Art in Washington, D.C., for which Andrew Mellon had provided funds.
-Four years later Paul Mellon presented both the building by John Russell Pope and his father's collection of 115 paintings to the nation.
+Four years later, Paul Mellon presented the building by John Russell Pope and his father's collection of 115 paintings to the nation.
 He served on the museum's board for more than four decades: as trustee, as president (twice), as board chair, and as honorary trustee.
 Mellon commissioned I. M. Pei to build the East Building and, with his sister Ailsa, provided funds for its construction in the late 1970s.
-Over the years he and his wife Bunny donated more than 1,000 works to the National Gallery of Art, among them many French and American masterworks.
+Over the years, he and his wife Bunny donated more than 1,000 works to the National Gallery of Art, including many French and American masterworks.

-In 1936, Mellon purchased his first British painting, Pumpkin with a Stable-lad by George Stubbs, who became a lifetime favorite of Mellon's.
-Beginning in the late 1950s, with the help of English art historian Basil Taylor, Mellon amassed a major collection by the mid-1960s.
+In 1936, Mellon purchased his first British painting, Pumpkin with a Stable-lad by George Stubbs, who became a lifetime favorite of his.
+From the late 1950s to the mid-1960s, with the help of English art historian Basil Taylor, Mellon amassed a major collection of British art.
 London art dealer Geoffrey Agnew once said of his acquisitions: "It took an American collector to make the English look again at their own paintings."
 Mellon's collection was catalogued by Dudley Snelgrove and Judy Egerton.

-Mellon granted his extensive collection of British art, rare books, and related materials to Yale University in the 1960s, along with the funding to create an appropriate museum to house it (designed by Louis Kahn).
-He characteristically insisted that it not be named in honor of him, but rather would be called the Yale Center for British Art, to encourage others to support it as well.
-Mellon also provided extensive endowment support to fund not only operations but also an ongoing program of acquisitions, and he made a generous bequest to the Center at the time of his death.
-The Paul Mellon Centre for Studies in British Art was founded in 1970 through a generous grant to Yale University, as a London-based affiliate of the New Haven center, to encourage study of British art and culture both at the undergraduate and the research scholar levels.
+Mellon granted his extensive collection of British art, rare books, and related materials to Yale in the 1960s, along with the funding to create a museum to house it (designed by Louis Kahn).
+He insisted that it not be named in honor of him, but rather would be called the Yale Center for British Art, to encourage others to support it as well.
+Mellon also funded an endowment to support operations and acquisitions, and would add yet more in his will.
+In 1970, he funded the creation of the Paul Mellon Centre for Studies in British Art, a London-based affiliate of the Yale center, to encourage the study of British art and culture by undergraduate and research scholars alike.

-Mellon also provided important leadership gifts to the Virginia Museum of Fine Arts in Richmond, Virginia, as well as Choate Rosemary Hall.
+Mellon also provided leadership gifts to the Virginia Museum of Fine Arts in Richmond, Virginia, as well as Choate Rosemary Hall.